 The easiest way to set up your website is to choose a dedicated ecommerce platform.
 They are set up specifically for this purpose and make it easy for you to add products and create a smooth buying journey for your customers (a.k.a. the path your online customers take to get to the virtual checkout).

 There are a ton of options to choose from, but the most popular and intuitive that I would recommend would be WooCommerce on WordPress.

-WooCommerce (this is free, but you’ll need to buy hosting ) Visit our store to buy your WooCommerce enabled WordPress site along with all the tools and expert support to maintain it!
+WooCommerce (this is free, but you’ll need to buy hosting )

 This is the best platform to get started with, price, features, scalability and performance wise.
 Plus, Sendinblue has an email marketing plugin for WordPress, which makes it really easy for you to keep in touch with your online customers.
 It’s always worth doing a little research yourself to see what the best option is for you but this is what I would recommend.

 Step Two: Give Your Shop Its Online Look